 Kids love Mickey, and they’ll love the Mickey Mouse March Song that plays.
 You do have to have 2 AA batteries for the lights and sounds.
 And depending on how often your child plays with this, these could go fast.

-Also be aware that this is on the smaller end of the ride on spectrum.
+Also, be aware that this is on the smaller end of the ride on the spectrum.
 It can work for a kid up to 3 years old, but I’m sure that a very large 2 year old will have a short play life with this ride on.

 It’s a great toddler toy because they’ll like the lights, the sounds, and the ability to move.
 They will love to watch Mickey as the scoot and sing.
 Plus, it’s a plane, which is fun and different from a lot of other ride ons.